jacobccooper/Landscape-of-eBird/README.md

 ## Contents

-1. Landscape of eBird PDF
+1. Landscape of eBird html

-The PDF workflow for this manuscript.
+The HTML workflow for this document, including R codes to create all plots and interactive 3D plots.

-2. Landscape of eBird RMD
+2. DBF_Aligner html

-The R markdown workflow to create the PDF.
+Code for aligning and fixing the DBF file to make the map figures in the manuscript.

 3. r-distance-regional.csv